OleHolmNielsen/Slurm_tools/slurmacct/README.md

 By default 3 report periods will be generated: Last month, current month, and current week.
 The optional monthyear argument selects month and year (like "november2019")

+You have to configure two items in the script:

+* Directory and report file name prefix: PREFIX

+* Partion list: similar, overlapping partitions are comma-separated